williamle92/williamle92/README.md

 - 👋 Hi, I’m William!
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in problem solving and learning about algorithms.
-- 🌱 I’m currently learning CSS, python, Java, React, Flask, SQL
+- 🌱 I’m currently learning React, Flask, AWS
 - 📫 How to reach me williamkle92@gmail.com

 <!---